 These little buns of hidden veggie goodness have been a life saver on more than one occasion.
 Savoury muffins came about after my eldest decided to have an aversion to pretty much all food groups except meat and cake.
+So I threw my hat of ingenuity on, did a little research, tweaked and practiced making these little munchables.

 My sons school are doing a bake sale today at lunch time in aid of Children in Need, which I very nearly forgot about!
 Thankfully I managed to throw together some ingredients together to whip something up.
 Thank goodness for the marvellous queen of cakes Mary Berry, and her Lemon Drizzle Tray Bake.